KripKrop72724/Pagasys/README.md

 ## License

-This project is provided for demonstration purposes only.
+This project is product owned by Sigmoid Solutions LLC.